Project Name

 CompletedDec 2019

 While it’s generally agreed that greater sustainability is achieved by refurbishing rather than replacing existing building stock as there are clear advantages in terms of time, cost and community impact, it’s also acknowledged that the former approach can dampen creativity and produce uninspiring results in terms of design.
-A recent project by architectural practice Archisbang demonstrates that such a predicament can be avoided.
-Case in point, the recently completed renovation of a 1960s residential building’ Located on the outskirts of Ivrea, a small Italian town, an hour’s drive north of Turin - once the industrial hub of the now defunct Olivetti company - this bland, non-descript housing block has been transformed into a contemporary residence of minimalist sophistication and sculptural rigour.
+A project by architectural practice Archisbang, the recently completed renovation of a 1960s residential building, demonstrates that such a predicament can be avoided.
+Located on the outskirts of Ivrea, a small Italian town, an hour’s drive north of Turin - once the industrial hub of the now defunct Olivetti company - this bland, non-descript housing block has been transformed into a contemporary residence of minimalist sophistication and sculptural rigour.

 Photography © Aldo Amoretti